WashCo launches mobile vaccine team as COVID-19 cases surge - NewsBreak

 Sawyers said the county is incentivizing people by providing them with gift cards to the businesses and markets where the mobile clinic is set up.

 The county's mobile vaccine team is providing vaccinations Tuesdays through Saturdays, often at multiple locations in one day.
-People can view a schedule here .{loadposition sub-article-02}
+People can view a schedule here.